effector/effector/docs/api/effector/split.md

 ### Case store

-Store with string which will be used to choose case by it's name.
+Store with string which will be used to choose case by its name.
 Placed directly in `match` field

 ```ts
 split({